puffyCid/artemis-api/artemis-docs/docs/API/Artifacts/windows.md

 #### firwallRules(path) -> FirewallRules[] | WindowsError

 Extract Windows Firewall rules from the SYSTEM Registry file.
-By default artemis will use the SYSTEM Registry on the SystemDrive.
+By default artemis will use the SYSTEM Registry on the system drive.
 You may provide an optional alternative SYSTEM file.

 | Param | Type   | Description                                       |